Recent data from 1189 publishers shows that ebook sales have overtaken hardcover book sales and will overtake paperback books soon.

 These numbers suggest some major opportunities for ebook authors.
 It’s really not that difficult to create and sell an ebook these days, even if you’ve never written one before.
 A good place to start is Vic Johnson’s program that teaches you how to create and sell ebooks; his intro video also shares more data about why this is an unusually good time to sell ebooks.
 Vic even shares contact info for the vendors he uses, so you can get help formatting your ebook, creating a nice cover for it, and so on.

 I spoke to Vic again last week, and he noted that it’s very doable to create decent passive income streams just by focusing on the three major players (Amazon, Apple/iBooks, and Barnes&Noble/Nook).
 It’s great if you have a website to sell your ebooks too, but these days that isn’t necessary.
-My book Personal Development for Smart People was published by Hay House in 2008, and it has ebook versions for the Kindle, iBooks, etc., but I don’t sell any copies directly through my website.
+My book Personal Development for Smart People was published by Hay House in 2008, and it has ebook versions for the Kindle, iBooks, etc.

-As a final piece of advice, try not to get so worked about about whether or not your first income stream is a homerun vs. a flop.
+As a final piece of advice, try not to get so worked about about whether or not your first income stream is a home run vs. a flop.
 Passive income is a skill to develop for the long run.
 The only way to really know how well a given idea works is to test it.
-You can do some market research to put the odds in your favor, such as Vic explains how to do in his program, but it also helps if you can go into this with a beginner’s mind and stay open to all possible outcomes without succumbing to feelings of neediness and desperation.
+You can do some market research to put the odds in your favor, but it also helps if you can go into this with a beginner’s mind and stay open to all possible outcomes without succumbing to feelings of neediness and desperation.
 I found it especially helpful to adopt this attitude when I was just starting out.